qaid/Found-Sound-Designs/README.md

 It's true, this isn't a traditional code-based project.
 Instead, this is largely an opportunity for me to continue to expand my Git skills by using a version control system around my graphic design.
 (And in the case of this document, my Markdown skills.)
 I also wanted an opportunity to dig into the Github API to see if I can creatively display the design process around this project on webpages.

 Even more interestingly, I supposed there's also a chance this could be an experiment in collaborative design if others become interested in this and want to contribute or fork their own visions for these design materials.
 I'm totally open to that.
-[The License][1] below should be able to take care of any confusing situations that might arise.
+[The License][1] should be able to take care of any confusing situations that might arise.

 Requirements
 ------------